DarioUrbina/Tendon_Limb_Design_2/README.md

 # Tendon_Limb_Design_2

-# Directly copied from Tendon_Limb_Design Repository.
-Changes to the following line might be needed.

 The goal of this respository is to show the design behind a Tendon-Driven leg following this basic steps: